ArtifexSoftware/MuPDF.NET/docs/api/font.rst

    .. index::
       pair: Font, fontFile
+      pair: Font, fontName
       pair: Font, fontBuffer
       pair: Font, script
       pair: Font, ordering
       pair: Font, isBold
       pair: Font, isItalic
       pair: Font, isSerif
-      pair: Font, fontName
       pair: Font, language

-   .. method:: Font(string fontName = null, string fontFile = null, byte[] fontBuffer = null, int script = 0, string language = null, int ordering = -1, int isBold = 0, int isItalic = 0, int isSerif = 0, int embed = 1)
+   .. method:: Font(string fontName, string fontFile, byte[] fontBuffer: null, int script: 0, string language: null, int ordering: -1, int isBold: 0, int isItalic: 0, int isSerif: 0, int embed: 1)

       Font constructor.
 The large number of parameters are used to locate font, which most closely resembles the requirements.
 Not all parameters are ever required -- see the below pseudo code explaining the logic how the parameters are evaluated.

-      :arg str fontname: one of the :ref:`Base-14-Fonts` or CJK fontnames.
+      :arg string fontName: one of the :ref:`Base-14-Fonts` or CJK fontNames, Custom font name and file path.
 Also possible are a select few other names like (watch the correct spelling): "Arial", "Times", "Times Roman".
-      :arg str fontfile: the filename of a fontfile somewhere on your system [#f1]_.
+      :arg string fontFile: the filename of a fontFile somewhere on your system [#f1]_.
-      :arg bytes,bytearray,io.BytesIO fontbuffer: a fontfile loaded in memory [#f1]_.
+      :arg byte[] fontBuffer: a fontFile loaded in memory [#f1]_.
-      :arg in script: the number of a UCDN script.
+      :arg int script: the number of a UCDN script.
 Currently supported in PyMuPDF are numbers 24, and 32 through 35.
-      :arg str language: one of the values "zh-Hant" (traditional Chinese), "zh-Hans" (simplified Chinese), "ja" (Japanese) and "ko" (Korean).
+      :arg string language: one of the values "zh-Hant" (traditional Chinese), "zh-Hans" (simplified Chinese), "ja" (Japanese) and "ko" (Korean).
 Otherwise, all ISO 639 codes from the subsets 1, 2, 3 and 5 are also possible, but are currently documentary only.
       :arg int ordering: an alternative selector for one of the CJK fonts.
-      :arg bool isBold: look for a bold font.
+      :arg int isBold: look for a bold font.
-      :arg bool isItalic: look for an italic font.
+      :arg int isItalic: look for an italic font.
-      :arg bool isSerif: look for a serifed font.
+      :arg int isSerif: look for a serifed font.

       :returns: a MuPDF font if successful.
 This is the overall sequence of checks to determine an appropriate font: